Privileged Access Management (PAM)

 Auditing privileged sessions is critical.
 PAM solutions can provide recording and reporting for a variety of activities including password requests and session recording of transactions during privileged sessions.
 Additionally, PAM software can provide dozens of critical reports including asset reports, compliance reports, and privileged activity reports, making it easy for you to review and conduct forensics without combing through logs.

 How does PAM software protect organizations from insider threats?

 PAM solutions contain multiple features to safeguard against insider threats.
 Audit trails and email alerts keep administrators informed of what’s going on in the IT environment.
 Session monitoring and recording increases visibility of privileged account activity.
-There are also permissions as well as role-based access controls to give users the access they need to do their jobs.
+There are also permissions and role-based access controls to give users the access they need to do their jobs.
 Last, but not least, PAM allows you to sever the access users had the moment they leave your organization—an action that a surprising number of organizations fail to include in their PAM strategy.